 We’ve made joining easy.
 Film society membership is open to everyone, and there are subscriptions to suit every budget, from 3-film pass to full-year membership, along with ways to pay by instalment.
 We operate on a subscription basis because screening rights restrictions dictate that we screen to a specified audience.
 Membership subscriptions contribute to programming services, venue hire, and administration costs.
 We also run regular open events for the public, which are usually non-ticketed and koha/donation-based.
 See this year’s online programme for more information or pick up a brochure from the Christchurch Art Gallery or a city library.

 CFS is run by a committee elected at its AGM every March.
 This is a bunch of film-enthusiasts who give their talent and time for free because they delight in great cinema and are excited about being part of the central-city’s rich film-loving community.

 Our mission statement explains it all: ‘Film has long held the capacity to captivate, inspire, and inform.
 The Canterbury Film Society aims to provide its diverse audiences with regular access to top-quality film in the cultural heart of Christchurch-Ōtautahi.
 It seeks to enliven and enrich the community, share under-represented perspectives, and actively collaborate with other educational and cultural groups that are committed to the city’s artistic evolution.’

-We gratefully acknowledge the generous support of the Christchurch Art Gallery Te Puna o Waiwhetū, Alices & Lumière Cinemas, Institut Français, Christchurch Heroes, Rātā Foundation, Quakers in Aotearoa.
+We gratefully acknowledge the generous support of the Christchurch Art Gallery Te Puna o Waiwhetū, Alices & Lumière Cinemas, Institut Français, Goethe Institut, and Rātā Foundation.